 State law requires that the Foundation limit the manner in which it invests these charitable gift annuity assets and that the Foundation maintain a reserve fund equal to a minimum of 110% of the actuarial present value of the related annuity obligations.
-At June 30, 2017, the Foundation was in compliance with this requirement.
+As of June 30, 2018, the Foundation was in compliance with this requirement.

-(11) Fair Value Measurements
+(10) Fair Value Measurements